3DA: Assessing 3D-Printed Electrodes for Measuring Electrodermal Activity: Efficiency of 3D-Printed Electrode Shape on EDA Measurements

 \subsubsection{EDA Classification}

 We quantify how many of the detected SCRs were correct (i.e., precision), how many SCRs that occurred were detected (i.e., recall), and calculate the F1 using precision and recall. \autoref{tab:results_classification} summarizes the findings.

 Following the computation of the mean across a broad spectrum of frequencies, all electrodes demonstrated similar precision.
 However, notable distinctions emerged in recall values: tall conic electrodes exhibited significantly high recall (0.903).
-Subsequently, large circular and inset electrodes recorded the next highest recall values.
+Subsequently, large circular and inset electrodes recorded the following highest recall values.
 Large circular electrodes also attained the highest F1 score (0.608).
 Circular and dome electrodes registered the lowest F1 score.
-Observations regarding latency revealed that small conic and dome electrode SCRs exhibited the longest latency, while circular seemed to capture SCRs earlier than the reference electrodes, indicated by the negative sign.
+Observations regarding latency revealed that the smaller conic and dome electrode SCRs exhibited the most prolonged latency, while circular seemed to capture SCRs earlier than the reference electrodes.
 Regarding SCR amplitudes, tall conic electrodes measured the largest, while circular electrodes measured the lowest.
-Notably, all test electrodes demonstrated positive mean amplitude relative differences, implying that, after normalization by the curve means, they measured larger SCRs than the reference electrodes.
-Mean latency shift and amplitude mean relative difference was computed based solely on SCRs occurring in oddball windows where both the test and reference measurements captured an SCR.
-Conversely, absolute latencies and amplitudes provided on a white background encompassed all SCRs in oddball windows, irrespective of whether the corresponding pair of electrodes had also recorded an SCR.
+After normalizing curves by their means, all test electrodes measured larger SCRs than the reference electrodes on average over all measured SCRs.